lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

-The hashAlg field SHOULD be used only in exceptional cases where the signatureAlgorithm of the certificate to be confirmed does not specify a hash algorithm in the OID or in the parameters or no hash algorithm is specified for hashing certificates signed using the signatureAlgorithm, e.g., for EdDSA in Section 3.3 of {{RFC9481}}.
+The hashAlg field SHOULD be used only in exceptional cases where the signatureAlgorithm of the certificate to be confirmed does not specify a hash algorithm in the OID or in the parameters or no hash algorithm is specified for hashing certificates signed using the signatureAlgorithm.
+Note that for EdDSA a hash algorithm is specified in Section 3.3 of {{RFC9481}}, such that the hashAlg field is not needed for EdDSA.
 Otherwise, the certHash value
-SHALL be computed using the same hash algorithm as used to create and verify the certificate signature or as explicitly specified for hashing certificates signed using the signatureAlgorithm.
+SHALL be computed using the same hash algorithm as used to create and verify the certificate signature or as specified for hashing certificates signed using the signatureAlgorithm.
 If hashAlg is used, the CMP version indicated by the certConf message header must be cmp2021(3).

 For any particular CertStatus, omission of the statusInfo field